MS Dmitry Furmanov Review and Specifications

 - Bar-Restaurant Volga is a dinner-only restaurant with a la carte priced menu.

 - Music Salon is the ship's Main Lounge (Piano Bar) with full-service bar, dance floor, grand piano and stage for live performances.
 Before and after dinner, at the Bar Lounge is played live music in various styles, including classical (also chamber concerts), jazz, blues.

-- Cafe Bar (Patisserie / Coffee House) serves specialty coffee and gourmet sweets.
+- Cafe Bar (Patisserie / Coffee House) serves speciality coffee and gourmet sweets.

-- At the Arts Salon are offered complimentary art and cratf activities and classes (including nesting doll / matryoshka painting classes).
+- The Arts Salon offers complimentary art and craft activities and classes (including nesting doll/matryoshka painting classes).

 - Kids Room is an indoor playground with qualified (full-time) staff providing supervised activities for children ages 2 to 12.

 - On decks Main, Middle and Boat are available 24-hour Coffee Stations with complimentary drinks and snacks (coffee, hot water, packed tea, milk, cocoa, cookies).